PatchiG/doordash-sales-automation-project/README.md

 **Configuration:**
 - 2 retries per task with a 5-minute delay
 - Metrics passed between tasks via Airflow XCom
-- Email notification on failure (configurable)
+- Email notification on failure (Need to be configured with email)

 **Setup:**